 Yes, please enquire with details and requirements when submitting a project to us.

 Initially when we receive your enquiry, we discuss your project with you personally.
 Sending us a complete copy of the score also enables us to estimate price and project timelines with greater accuracy.
 If required, FinePrint will provide, one (or two) representative page(s) before fully commencing the project, to check individual requirements and to assist us with price estimations.
 In the case of larger projects, we may require a deposit of 30% of the projected project cost.
 Once the first draft is received, we ask for a further 30% of the projected project cost, or the cost per hourly rate incurred to that point.

-Depending on its size - it may come via postal mail; scanned PDF or pre-existing computer files through email; or via upload to our client space server (email us for login and password details).
+Depending on its size - it may come via postal mail; scanned PDF or pre-existing computer files through email, or cloud file service such as dropbox or google drive; or via upload to our client space server (email us for login and password details).
 Please ensure that you have made backup copies (particularly in the case of hard copy scores) before sending them.

-Yes, this is a standard process so that we are all in agreement on your project's specifications.
+Yes, this is a standard process in large projects so that we are all in agreement on your project's specifications before proceeding with the rest.
 If you have an idea of what you would like your score to look like, based upon an existing published example, or if you need to meet a house style, please let us know.
 We will often develop a template based on your needs, which you will need to approve before we continue with the bulk of the project.
 It is best to get this right from the start, rather than having to go back and re-do aspects later, in case of a change of mind/purpose/publisher.
 If you don't have a specific look in mind, we are happy to advise what we think might best suit your project, based on our experience and awareness of what meets convention, etc.

 Upon receipt of your proofed score by FinePrint, we again work through the piece and complete any requested alterations.
 If required, we can also extract parts at this stage.
 You can continue to resubmit your score until satisfied.
 Alterations will be completed at the hourly rate.